 It’s a fact: over 65 percent of adults will lose at least one tooth over the course of their lives.
 With chances that good you might be wondering what you can do to prevent that loss, and you’ll be pleasantly surprised to learn that it’s much easier than you think.

-At New Albany Implants we specialize in replacing lost teeth but that doesn’t mean we want you to lose them: on the contrary!
+At New Albany Implants we focus in replacing lost teeth but that doesn’t mean we want you to lose them: on the contrary!
 Replacing your natural teeth with implants is a great option, but it doesn’t beat keeping your natural teeth!

 Today we want to discuss the most common reasons people lose teeth.
 There are various reasons, but all of them generally boil down to a few basic causes.
 Your mouth is tough, but it falls prey to a few simple health concerns that lead to a future full of dentures.